postcss/postcss/API.md

 });
 ```

+Arguments:

+* `nameFilter: (string|RegExp) optional`: string or regular expression to filter
+  at-rules by name.
+  * `callback (function)`: iterator, that will receive node itself and an index.

-If you pass a string or regular expression as `filter`, only those at-rules whose name
+If you pass a `filter`, only those at-rules whose name matches `filter`
-matches `filter` will be iterated over.
+will be iterated over.

 ```js
 var first = false;